grill-lab/TaskMAD/gcp_deployment/README.md

  * `core`: a gRPC server which handles communication, logging, etc
  * `chat`: a React webapp allowing a user to interact with the system
  * `woz`: a React webapp for the wizard to interact with the system
- * `search`: a REST API implementation used by the wizard to retrieve data for the user
+ * `search`: a REST API implementation used by the other services to retrieve data

 The deployment script will create a GCP K8S cluster for each component alongside any additional resources required (external IPs, SSL certificates, a Docker image repository, GCP disks).

 ## Prequisites and initial steps

+### Source code structure

 The current [TaskMAD repo](https://github.com/grill-lab/TaskMAD/) only contains 2 of the 4 components that need to be deployed, the `core` gRPC server and the `chat` webapp.
 The other 2 components are in separate repos and will need to be cloned to your local machine individually.
 The expected directory structure for the scripted deployment method is:
 ```sh